Master of Disaster Ronnie Klos calls in the crisis management experts

 So much success in fact, that a couple of years ago, Ronnie decided he no longer needed PR because he had all the business he could cope with.
 Fair enough.

 This week however, Ronnie found himself in a spot of bother.
 Media bother.
-Luckily for him he had his own insurance policy in his back pocket – the Holyrood Partnership emergency hotline number.
+Luckily for him he had his own insurance policy in his back pocket – the Holyrood PR emergency hotline number.

 He explained how he’d appointed three key new members of staff, won three major new contracts (worth more than £1m a year), re-negotiated all existing major contracts, launched a search for at least 10 new workers, completed a £100k office refurbishment and safeguarded the jobs of all his staff until 2011.